 Aerobic glycolysis is the first of three stages that make up aerobic cellular respiration.
 Cellular respiration is the process that takes place within all cells to release energy stored in glucose molecules.
 There are two forms of cellular respiration, aerobic and anaerobic, meaning requires oxygen and doesn’t require oxygen.
-Aerobic glycolysis literally means requiring oxygen in order to degrade, or break down, glucose.

 All living organisms need energy to survive.
 That energy is received through food, which for plants also includes energy captured from the sun.
 Whatever the form of food that is taken in by the organism, it is converted to carbohydrates, glucose in particular.
 During cellular respiration, glucose is converted to carbon dioxide and water with energy being released into the cell.
 Breaking down the glucose molecules is an oxidation reaction, so oxygen is required for the process to go ahead.

 The three stages of aerobic respiration are aerobic glycolysis, the Krebs cycle and the electron transport system.
 During each stage, a number of chemical reactions take place which form the cellular respiration overall process.
 The outcome of aerobic glycolysis is that the glucose molecule is broken down into two pyruvate, or pyruvic acid, molecules, which are broken down further in the Krebs cycle, and two water molecules.